angular-gantt/angular-gantt/docs/configuration/customize.md

     $scope.registerApi = function(api) {

-      api.directives.on.new(scope, function(directiveName, directiveScope, directiveElement) {
+      api.directives.on.new(scope, function(dName, dScope, dElement, dAttrs, dController) {
-        if (directiveName === 'xxxxxx') { // 'xxxxxx' is the 'gantt-*' directive name in camelCase.
+        if (dName === 'xxxxxx') { // 'xxxxxx' is the 'gantt*' directive name in camelCase.
-          // Use directiveScope and directiveElement and do what you want.
+          // Use dScope, dElement, dAttrs and dController to do what you want.
         }
       });